-The Company established "Diversity and Inclusion Statement" for the purpose of promoting Nomura's diversity management.
+The Company established "Diversity, Equity and Inclusion Statement" for the purpose of promoting Nomura's diversity management.
+The statement was updated to incorporate a perspective of equity in October, 2022, from "Diversity and Inclusion Statement" which was originally published in September, 2019.
+The updated statement expresses the Company's commitment to creating a diverse and inclusive workplace that offers fair and equitable opportunities to all employees.
 Nomura Group, which operates its business globally, recognizes ensuring and enhancing the structure for human resource development is important, for each employee with various backgrounds/values such as nationality, ethnic origin, race, gender, age, religion, beliefs, social standing, gender preference, gender identity, disability or any other attribution, and career, to be able to utilize her/his capabilities, and have been promoting initiatives for this purpose.
 Nomura Group already has employees with diverse careers, backgrounds and values, as a result of these initiatives and appoints management positions by considering their abilities and performance, regardless of nationality or whether they are hired by mid-career (experienced) recruiting.
 Therefore, the Company does not intend to set specific targets in terms of promoting employees especially with these attributes in management.
 The Company will continue to respect the diversity of its employees and their different values, and make its efforts to builds a healthy work environment in which each and every employees can be successful in utilizing her or his capabilities.